Lane 8

-Daniel Goldstein, better known by his stage name Lane 8, is an American musician, electronic music producer, and DJ.
+Daniel Goldstein, better known by his stage name Lane 8, is an American musician, DJ, and electronic music producer.
 Currently residing in Denver, Colorado, he is signed to English deep house label Anjunadeep.
 Pete Tong named Lane 8 a "Future Star" and Dancing Astronaut included him in their '25 Artists to Watch in 2015'.
 His debut studio album Rise, was released on July 17, 2015.
 More recently, he has been releasing music through his own label This Never Happened.

 Biography

 The Lane 8 moniker originated back when Goldstein made garage rock with his sibling when they were kids.
 He later started experimenting with hip-hop beats after being influenced by Pete Rock and DJ Premier.
 At some point in 2012, "Lane 8 really found his groove with his sound fitting between pulsing electronica and a woozier kind of glitch-pop" putting him on the radar of Anjunadeep A&R executive Jody Wisternoff.
 In 2013, he signed to Anjunadeep, where he released his debut album in the summer of 2015.
 He has previously described his sound as "dreamy back rub house."

 In 2016, Lane 8 founded the record label This Never Happened (TNH).
 Named after the show concept that began with his Little by Little tour, This Never Happened was created to build an independent presence in the deep house genre.
 It has since grown into an outlet where he is able to release his best tracks as well as introduce new talent into the scene and give them a wider platform to build upon.
 Artists signed to This Never Happened have been known to tour with Lane 8 as supporting acts and produce remixes of other TNH artists that are then released on the label.
 This Never Happened also volumetrically released Root to Branch, an EP-length compilation series featuring a few artists that provides listeners with a shorter inundation of new music.
-As of 2021, seven volumes of Root to Branch have been released.
+As of 2024, ten volumes of Root to Branch have been released.